MultiSafepay/docs/content/integration/self-made/configure-your-webhook.md

 You must set a webhook endpoint, which is a URL that:

 - Doesn't include port numbers.
-- Is publicly accessible, or has [MultiSafepay on your allow list](/developer/errors-explained/multisafepay-ip-ranges/).
+- Is publicly accessible, or has MultiSafepay on your allow list.
 - Uses HTTPS - We don't accept HTTP for security reasons.

+For a list of MultiSafepay IP addresses, email the Integration Team at <integration@multisafepay.com>

 ### Website level